woodenchild95/FL-Simulator/README.md

 FL-Simulator pre-define the basic Server class and Client class, which are executed according to the vanilla $FedAvg$ algorithm.
 If you want define a new method, you can define a new server file first with:

-- process_for_communication( ):

-        how your method pre-processes the variables for communication to each client
+- **process_for_communication( ):** how your method pre-processes the variables for communication to each client

-- postprocess( ):

-        how your method post-processes the received variables from each local client
+- **postprocess( ):** how your method post-processes the received variables from each local client

-- global_update( ):

-        how your method processes the update on the global model
+- **global_update( ):** how your method processes the update on the global model

 Then you can define a new client file or a new local optimizer for your own method to perform the local training.
+Similarly, you can directly define a new server class to rebuild the inner-operations.